umyemri/notes/books.md

 [x] <- times repeated

 ## reading
-The Brothers Karamazov, by Dostoyevsky
+The Brothers Karamazov by Dostoyevsky
 The Silmarillion by Tolkien

 ## to read